THE VMIAC DECLARATION

 We also made this decision because we wanted to develop something hopeful and inspiring.
 We want The Declaration to be a beacon of what is possible.

-We will continue to advocate about the things we do not want, like seclusion, restraint, compulsory treatment, detention, and violence.
-But The Declaration is the other side of the coin–it’s what we are working towards.
+We will continue to advocate against things we do not want, like seclusion, restraint, compulsory treatment, detention, and violence.
+But the Declaration is the other side of the coin–it’s what we are working towards.

 How we developed The Declaration